-‘Celebrity Big Brother’ Spoilers: MTV Stars Johnny Bananas, Mark Long Imply They Are Part Of ‘CBB US’ Cast
+‘Celebrity Big Brother’ Spoilers: MTV Stars Johnny Bananas & Mark Long Imply They Are Part Of ‘CBB US’ Cast

 Intriguingly, Bananas’ Instagram image is geo-tagged and indicates the two MTV stars snapped the photo at The Waffle, a restaurant located on Sunset Boulevard in Los Angeles.
 According to Google Maps, the dining establishment is located just 15 minutes from CBS Studio Center where the Big Brother house sits.

-As expected, fans went wild over the interaction between Mark and Bananas, with some expressing logical skepticism, and others taking their words as gospel.
+As expected, fans went wild over the interaction between Mark and Bananas, with some expressing logical skepticism and others taking their words as gospel.

 Interestingly enough, Bananas is part of the alleged “confirmed” list of the CBB US cast that appeared on Twitter earlier in the week and was supposed to have been leaked by a source in the know.
 Mark, however, was not on that list.
 This really means nothing, as most have not given the list, initially posted by Twitter user @JulieBBInsider, much credence.